 Location: Formby Beach

-Feels like Crosby’s distant cousin in it?
-Formby beach is a long stretch of shoreline with gently sloping dunes that give it a significantly more exurban vibe than its neighbours.
+Considered one of the best beaches in Liverpool, Formby Beach is a long stretch of shoreline with gently sloping dunes, giving it a significantly more exurban vibe than its neighbours.
 The red squirrels live in both the dunes and the interior pinewoods.
-It is odd that it still has a significant amount of its biodiversity given its location between Liverpool and Southport Formby Beach.
 While walking, keep an eye out for the potential to spot ancient animal and human footprints dating back as far as 7,500 years.
-When Formby Beach's sediment beds are exposed, this event only occurs a few days a year.
-After the day at the beach if you want to know about other things to do in Liverpool, we got you covered.

 4. West Kirby Beach